26 FAQs about issuing and transferring private company shares.

 The most common class is 'ordinary shares'.
 Owners of ordinary shares are normally entitled to a dividend - a share of the profits of the company.
 If the company only has ordinary shares, the ordinary shareholders usually share dividends, according to the amounts paid up on their shares (see below).

-Ordinary shares usually carry a right to vote on resolutions at shareholder (often called 'general') meetings, although companies can issue non-voting ordinary shares if they choose to.
+Ordinary shares usually carry a right to vote on shareholder resolutions, although companies can issue non-voting ordinary shares if they choose to.

 A company can also issue preference shares.
 Preference shares typically entitle the holder to a fixed dividend each year, if the company has the profits to pay it, before any dividend is payable to any other shareholders (eg ordinary shareholders).
 If it has insufficient profits in any year, the preferential dividend is usually cumulative - that is, if the company cannot pay it in one year, the obligation carries forward to the next.
 Preference shares do not usually carry voting rights unless the company is in arrears with payments of the preferential dividends.